By Kevin Basnett. Updated 8th January 2020.

 Can employees be made to work from home?

-Employees can lawfully instruct their staff to work from home, even if there are no specific provisions for this in employee’s contracts and there should be little risk involved with this in light of the current pandemic.
+Employers can lawfully instruct their staff to work from home, even if there are no specific provisions for this in employee’s contracts and there should be little risk involved with this in light of the current pandemic.
+Employers have a duty of care to their employees as laid out by the 'Health and Safety at Work Act.'
+Also, a fact not often appreciated, employees also have a duty, as stipulated by the Act, to keep themselves and colleagues safe.
 Employers will however need to listen to the concerns of any employees who have issues with remote working and implement alternative measures if such issues are justified.

 What happens if a business temporarily closes due to COVID-19?